dvalex/LATAR/README.md

 ![GUI.png](./GUI.PNG?raw=true "Main window")

+5. Select directories with detections and ground truth images.
+For testing purpose one can use [toy dataset](./data/toy_dataset.zip)

 # References

 [1] D. Martin, C. Fowlkes, and J. Malik, “Learning to Detect Natural Image Boundaries Using Local Brightness, Color, and Texture Cues”, IEEE Transactions on Pattern Analysis and Machine Intelligence, Vol. 26, No. 1, 2004.